Kodular/Documentation/docs/components/maps/feature-collection.md

     |description|`list`|

 Convert a feature description into an App Inventor map feature.
-Currently the only   supported conversion is from a GeoJSON point to Marker component.
-If the feature has   properties, they will be mapped into App Inventor properties using the following mapping:     description becomes Description;   draggable becomes Draggable;   infobox becomes EnableInfobox;   fill becomes FillColor;   fill-opacity becomes FillOpacity;   image becomes ImageAsset;   stroke becomes StrokeColor;   stroke-opacity becomes StrokeOpacity;   stroke-width becomes StrokeWidth;   title becomes Title;   visible becomes Visible
+Currently the onlysupported conversion is from a GeoJSON point to Marker component.
+If the feature hasproperties, they will be mapped into App Inventor properties using the following mapping:description becomes Description;draggable becomes Draggable;infobox becomes EnableInfobox;fill becomes FillColor;fill-opacity becomes FillOpacity;image becomes ImageAsset;stroke becomes StrokeColor;stroke-opacity becomes StrokeOpacity;stroke-width becomes StrokeWidth;title becomes Title;visible becomes Visible

 ### LoadFromURL